Publicaciones del MIFFS

 A farmers' guide for applying to the USDA Natural Resources Conservation Service Environmental Quality Incentives Program.
 The most important thing to remember when working with the Natural Resources Conservation Service (NRCS) is that they fund conservation practices for farmers to reduce existing risks to natural resources.
 This means that when you want to obtain funding for a conservation practice like a hoop house or cover crops, you need to identify the associated environmental risks.
 When you work with NRCS, you will typically work with the District Conservationist or a Soil Conservationist.
 This guide will take you through the programs available.

-How Can Community Supported Agriculture Improve Wellness?
+How Can CSA Improve Wellness?
 An Exploration of Physical, Social, and Economic Health

 Community Supported Agriculture (CSA) is most often thought about as a strategy that supports farmers by providing payment at the beginning of the season when costs are the highest.
 While that purpose of the CSA is clear and established, should we also be considering how CSA programs can improve wellness in communities?
 What is Community Supported Agriculture?
 CSA is a direct to consumer sales model where the consumer buys a share of produce from the farmer early in the season, then receives regular distributions of produce throughout the season, similar to a subscription service.
 What is wellness?
 This report defines wellness as physical, social, and economic health.